We know that University can be hard sometimes, especially this past year. But learning better, feeling better and doing better is possible!

 Why do we procrastinate?
 How can I stop?
 This week we’ll explore those questions and help you to recognize and prevent procrastination before it occurs.
 You will learn how you can use these strategies and apply them to daunting projects like writing assignments.

 As the semester ends, it’s important to take time to reflect on the semester and your personal growth.
 What were your successes?
 What will you build upon next semester?
-What strategies will you use to stay on track?
-We’ll dive into these topics together.
+What tools will you use to stay on track?
+We will also discuss the importance of gratitude for yourself and your academic progress!